 |

-- Create or preserve permanent employment opportunities; priority for projects with living wage jobs
+- Create or preserve permanent jobs OR Create workforce development and/or training opportunities; priority for projects with full-time living wage jobs

-- Create economic opportunity in priority high-growth and high-opportunity sectors of the region’s economy including health care, technology or environment; and/or advance city job growth priorities, and/or create/preserve industrial jobs with access to regional transit systems
+- Create economic opportunity in health care, technology or environmental sustainability fields; advance strategic city job growth priorities; and/or create or preserve industrial jobs with access to regional transit systems

 |